oyeluckydps/PC_jokespace/judges/prompt_code_plan.md

 **Implementation Details**:
 - Run all 5 admissibility checks in parallel
 - Process categories, then factors per category
+- Drop categories with no relevant factors
-- Score all factors in parallel
+- Score all factors in parallel (including duplicates separately)
 - Calculate max and mean scores
 - Include clear instructions in each DSPy call
+- For "Independent" category, use factors from all categories with their original context

 **Classes and Functions**:
 ```python